 Are you passionate about the arts?
-Want to help create theatrical magic on and off the stage?
-A Bachelor of Arts degree in Theatre from the University of North Texas can prepare you for a wide variety of careers in the arts, including:
+Want to create theatrical magic on and off stage?
+A Bachelor of Arts degree in Theatre from the University of North Texas can prepare you for a variety of careers in the arts, including:

-The Department of Dance and Theatre provides you a comprehensive understanding of theatre.
-Through our rigorous curriculum, you will:
+The Department of Dance and Theatre offers you a comprehensive understanding of theatre.
+Through a rigorous curriculum, you'll:

 Our faculty members are outstanding teachers as well as active professionals and renowned researchers.
-They include a noted Edward Albee scholar who was nationally recognized for his book about the Broadway musical set designs of William and Jean Eckart.
-Another was a costume designer for the Long Beach Opera, among others, and received a Los Angeles Drama Critics Circle Award.
+They include an Emmy nominee, a noted Edward Albee scholar and a recipient of the Los Angeles Drama Critics Circle Award for costume design.

-Competitive scholarships are available to help you pay for your education.
-They are awarded based on academic excellence and professionalism.
-Information about these scholarships is available at www.danceandtheatre.unt.edu.
+Competitive scholarships are available to help you pursue your degree.
+They're awarded based on academic excellence and professionalism.

 While pursuing a degree in Theatre, you'll complete courses in:

 The specific course requirements are outlined in the catalog.